Artificial Intelligence Audit and Assessment for New Zealand Organisations

 What triggers the need for an AI audit in New Zealand?

-There is no mandatory AI audit requirement in NZ law.
-The triggers are practical, not regulatory: your organisation is deploying AI at scale, a board or audit committee wants assurance, you are entering a regulated sector, you handle Maori or community data, or you want a defensible governance position before regulation catches up.
-Given that Gen AI could contribute 15%+ to NZ GDP by 2038, the organisations that build governance now will be the ones trusted to lead.
+There is no mandatory artificial intelligence audit requirement in NZ law.
+The triggers are practical, not regulatory: your organisation is deploying AI at scale, a board or audit committee wants assurance, you are entering a sector supervised by the FMA or RBNZ, you handle Māori or community data subject to Māori data governance principles, or you want a defensible compliance position before regulation catches up.
+With Gen AI projected to contribute 15%+ to NZ GDP by 2038, the organisations that build governance now will be the ones trusted to lead.

 How do Treaty of Waitangi obligations factor into an AI audit?

-Te Tiriti creates obligations around partnership, participation, and protection that directly affect how AI systems should handle Maori data and serve Maori communities.
+Te Tiriti creates obligations around partnership, participation, and protection that directly affect how AI systems should handle Māori data and serve Māori communities.
 Our audit assesses whether your AI practices align with data sovereignty expectations, whether algorithmic outputs risk disproportionate impact, and whether governance structures include appropriate cultural oversight.
-This is not a box-ticking exercise -- it reflects principles of kaitiakitanga that are fundamental to responsible AI in Aotearoa.
+This is not a box-ticking exercise.
+It reflects principles of kaitiakitanga that are fundamental to responsible AI in Aotearoa.

 What does the FMA expect from organisations using AI?

 The FMA's 2024 research covered AI use across asset management, banking, financial advice, and insurance.
-While the FMA has not issued prescriptive AI rules, it expects firms to manage AI risks under their existing licence obligations -- including fair conduct, customer outcomes, and operational resilience.
+While the FMA has not issued prescriptive AI rules, it expects firms to manage AI risks under their existing licence obligations, including fair conduct, customer outcomes, and operational resilience.
 The RBNZ holds the same expectation.
 Our audit maps your practices against what these regulators look for during supervisory reviews.

 We already have a privacy programme.
 Is that enough?